MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_transformtovisual_799251735.md

 ## -parameters
 ### -param visual
 The object to compare to the current object for purposes of obtaining the transform.
+If this parameter is null, then the root of the XAML tree is used.

 ## -returns
 The transform information as an object.
 Call methods on this object to get a practical transform.